Cloud Ready Solutions

 Datto SaaS Protection

 Datto SaaS Protection backs up Microsoft 365 and Google Workspace with 3x daily backups (~8-hour RPO).
 Acquired by Kaseya in 2022, it now sits inside the broader Kaseya ecosystem alongside Autotask PSA, Datto RMM, and IT Glue.
-Per-licence pricing is estimated at $2-5/user/month depending on volume.
+Per-licence pricing is estimated at USD $2-5/user/month depending on volume.
 SaaS Defense (email threat detection) is available as an add-on.
 There is no confirmed immutable backup capability, and coverage is limited to two SaaS platforms.

 Head-to-head comparison